 We visited Mead Open Farm, near Leighton Buzzard last July with our Children’s Centre.
-It was a wonderful sunny day, Monkey really enjoyed himself and I was really impressed with the Farm and facilities and made a mental note to return.
+It was a wonderful sunny day, my son really enjoyed himself and I was really impressed with the Farm and facilities and made a mental note to return.

 So when pre-school picked it for our summer outing this year, our names were down in a shot!

-So our trip day had arrived, Monkey peeped a look through the bedroom curtains to check the weather – it was raining 🙁
+So our trip day had arrived, he peeped a look through the bedroom curtains to check the weather – it was raining 🙁

-Oh well, we’d make the best of whatever the weather threw at us, luckily Monkey’s size 9 wellies just about fit him still (mental note – must buy size 10 wellies pronto!).
+Oh well, we’d make the best of whatever the weather threw at us, luckily my son’s size 9 wellies just about fit him still (mental note – must buy size 10 wellies pronto!).
 We literally ran all the way to pre-school and got on the coach.
-The trip had begun, and Monkey was rather excited.
+The trip had begun, and he was rather excited.

 The trip took just under an hour, but the time flew by, as we talked about all the things we could see out of the large coach windows.
 We arrived before we knew it, it was still raining – good old English summertime – flaming June??